gbmhunter/blog/content/pages/programming/general/microcontroller-ide-comparison/_index.md

-{{< figure src="/images/programming-misc/embedded-vendor-which-has-the-best-ecosystem.png" caption="Results from a embedded design survey, showing what microcontroller users thought has the best ecosystem." caption-position="bottom" width="650px" >}}
+{{< figure src="/images/programming-misc/embedded-vendor-which-has-the-best-ecosystem.png" caption="Results from a embedded design survey, showing what microcontroller users thought has the best ecosystem."  width="650px" >}}